Chief Operating Officer, Chief Marketing Officer, Partner

 True wealth begins with an understanding of what you value most.
 Personally, it is those impromptu salsa dance moments in the kitchen with one of my three children, sitting down to a meal I have whipped up for my ever-growing family and sharing stories, or, if I am lucky, a slow dance with my husband of many years, Kevin.
 Finding joy in these little moments and making my friends laugh with good banter makes my life feel blessed.

 I am the smile that greets you at the door.
-I joined Morton Capital in 2010, and as many things have changed over the years, I have really come to take pride in the company’s culture and its ability to adapt to changes as our team grows.
-In my capacity as Office Coordinator, and unofficial Den Mother, I am responsible for operational and administrative duties that serve our clients and nurture our employees.
+I joined Morton in 2010, and as many things have changed over the years, I have really come to take pride in the company’s culture and its ability to adapt to changes as our team grows.
+In my capacity as Office Manager and unofficial Den Mother, I am responsible for operational and administrative duties that serve our clients and nurture our employees.

 I had fun as a teen being a hair show model for Paul Mitchell, trying out all the newest hair trends.